Citation, DOI, disclosures and article data

 In acute otitis media, an inflammatory middle ear effusion is present that can freely move into the mastoid air cells.
 Consequently, some authors comment that a mild mastoiditis is technically present in nearly all cases of acute otitis media 6.
 The mere presence of mastoid fluid on imaging, however, does not change the management of otherwise uncomplicated acute otitis media.
 Thus, many clinicians reserve the diagnosis for when there are clinical signs or symptoms of inflammation involving the mastoid.
 When mastoiditis and acute otitis media occur concurrently, sometimes the term "acute otomastoiditis" is used.

-When there is clinical evidence of acute mastoiditis, the initial stage is referred to as acute mastoiditis with periostitis, incipient mastoiditis, or mild mastoiditis 6,7.
-When mucoperiosteal involvement evolves into resorption of mastoid bony septae, this stage is referred to as coalescent mastoiditis.
+When there is clinical evidence of acute mastoiditis, the initial stage is referred to as "acute mastoiditis with periostitis", "incipient mastoiditis", or "mild mastoiditis" 6,7.
+When mucoperiosteal involvement evolves into resorption of mastoid bony septa, this stage is referred to as coalescent mastoiditis.
 Coalescent mastoiditis is a radiological diagnosis.

 Acute mastoiditis, like acute otitis media, is largely a disease of childhood.

-Acute mastoiditis characteristically presents with the postauricular tenderness, erythema, and swelling causing protrusion of the auricle.
-Common nonspecific findings include otalgia and fever.
-Abscess may present with fluctuance or palpable mass.
+Acute mastoiditis characteristically presents with postauricular tenderness, erythema, and swelling causing protrusion of the auricle.
+Common non-specific findings include otalgia and fever.
+Abscesses may present with fluctuance or a palpable mass.

-Acute mastoiditis with periostitis is pathologically characterized by spread of infection through the mastoid emissary veins into the periostium.
+Acute mastoiditis with periostitis is pathologically characterized by spread of infection through the mastoid emissary veins into the periosteum.
 Acute coalescent mastoiditis is characterized by infiltration and destruction of the bone, essentially osteomyelitis.